homebridge-plugins/homebridge-roomba2/README.md

 Note: the destination path above is an example of what the path to `node_modules` on your Homebridge server _might be_.

+If you see "Permission denied" errors from `scp` you will need to adjust the permissions on the files in that folder on your Homebridge machine.

 ## Contributing

 The homebridge-roomba2 plugin uses [Changesets](https://github.com/atlassian/changesets) to maintain the [CHANGELOG.md](./CHANGELOG.md) and to bump the package's version number according to [semer](https://semver.org).